Last Updated on September 14, 2022 by Rebecca Huff

 It certainly doesn't have to!
 There's no reason why a couple can't continue having a healthy sex life even if they have separate sleeping arrangements.
 In fact, visiting your partner's bed may actually improve sex!
 Another possibility is that it takes the pressure off one or both people.
 Obligatory sex isn't the best.

-When you wake up well-rested and feeling fine, you may find yourself making your way to your partner’s bed for some cuddling before coffee.
+When you wake up well-rested and feeling fine, you may find yourself making your way to your partner's bed to cuddle before coffee.
 Healthy couples will find a way to make this work; having conversations and being open and honest about feelings and desires.

 What are some solutions besides to sleep in separate beds?